-Personalize Onboarding to Jumpstart a New Hire's Performance
+Personalize Onboarding to Jumpstart a New Hire's Performance You want your newest team member to be excited, not bewildered.

 There is an old Broadway tune that says, "It's not where you start, it's where you finish."
 In the case of onboarding, however, I beg to differ with that philosophy a bit.
 A new employees' onboarding experience makes a significant impact on where they finish, in terms of their contribution and productivity while on your payroll.